anaquinpm/30projectsjs/01_drumKit/README.md

 # Drum kit

-Drum kit actionanted by the keyboard
+Drum kit actionated by the keyboard

 ## Screenshot